viadeo/kasper-framework/doc/source/manual/Access Kasper platform/Auto-exposition.rst

 * X-KASPER-SECURITY-TOKEN (String) : the security token used for authentication
 * X-KASPER-FUNNEL-NAME (String) : the funnel name declared by the application during this request
 * X-KASPER-FUNNEL-VERSION (String) : the funnel version (declination) declared by the application during this request
-* X-FORWARDED-FOR (String) : the client REQUEST ip address
+* X-Forwarded-For (String) : the client REQUEST ip address

 **Note:** the security token header can be sent back at any time by the platform in the HTTP response, the client has to detect this header in order to